NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 It is very important to note that we used above ``run-inverse-transform.txt``, which goes from the DEM coordinate system to the LOLA one.
+This is discussed in detail in :numref:`ba_pc_align`.

 It is suggested to mapproject the images using the obtained bundle-adjusted cameras onto the obtained DEM, and check for alignment errors.
 Large ones means that something went wrong.
+Either not enough iterations took place, or there are not enough matches among some images.

 Very small alignment errors may be reduced by invoking ``bundle_adjust`` one more time, using latest cameras in ``ba_align/run``, with this aligned DEM as a constraint, and the option ``--heights-from-dem``, as discussed in :numref:`sfs-lola-dem`.

 SfS is done as above, while changing the initial terrain and the cameras to use the newly aligned versions::